khromalabs/keeper/README.md

 # Keeper
-Simple command-line interface (CLI) application, licensed under GPLv3, designed to privately store personal information using custom formats described in YAML templates.
-The application supports basic CRUD (Create, Read, Update, Delete) commands.
-Currently, the only available backend is SQLite, but the application is designed to be flexible, allowing for the addition of more frontends and backends in the future.
+Lightweight CLI application, licensed under GPLv3, for storing personal data in custom formats defined by YAML templates.
+Supports basic CRUD operations and features a modular design, with SQLite as the initial backend.
+Built to be extensible, with easy addition of new frontends and backends.

 ## USAGE SYNOPSIS
 ```